Standard diving dress: Air control valve

 Most later suits had a screw-down air control valve on the air hose to control air flow rate into the helmet.
-The early helmets did not have air control valves and the diver signaled the surface with pulls on his rope or air line, indicating that he needed more or less air, and the pump operators would change the rate of pumping to suit.
+The early helmets did not have air control valves and the diver signaled the surface with pulls on his rope or air line, indicating that they needed more or less air, and the pump operators would change the rate of pumping to suit.